mediachain/mediachain/rfc/mediachain-rfc-2.md

 We can further characterize such injections as poisoning and flooding attacks.
-In a poisoning attack, the adversarial process attempts to inject messages that can corrupt the state of the Mediachain.
+In a poisoning attack, the adversarial process attempts to inject messages that can corrupt the state of Mediachain.
 In a flooding attack, the adversarial process attempts to flood the network with messages that hijack blockchain algorithms and disrupt service.